coderj001/python-deliveryservice/README.md

 Run All testcase by `make test`

 ### Future Updates
+1. time est is not working properly need to config
-1. Added sqlalchemy to have db connect
+2. Added sqlalchemy to have db connect
-2. Build rest api around it
+3. Build rest api around it